makhan0011/final-project-v2-venmo-3-0/readme.md

 Add your names, and features you will be adding below:
 ### Add team name here
-- Member name, git id
+- Kevin Ly, kinyoshira
-    - Front end feature
+    - Display message of transfer
-    - Back end feature
+    - add message to transfer (like venmo)